-Table III-3 also illustrates the ratio of the amount of energy purchased and delivered to the electric system to total energy sales.
+Table IV-3 also illustrates the ratio of the amount of energy purchased and delivered to the electric system to total energy sales.
 This relationship identifies the level of unaccounted for energy in the Electric System.
-This unaccounted for energy may include energy that was unmetered, metered inaccurately, stolen, lost, PJM transmission line losses, local system line/transformer losses, etc. The bottom portion of Table III-3 presents these comparisons for the Electric Division for FY 2009 through FY 2011.
+This unaccounted for energy may include energy that was unmetered, metered inaccurately, stolen, lost, PJM transmission line losses, local system line/transformer losses, etc. The bottom portion of Table IV-3 presents these comparisons for the Electric Division for FY 2010 through FY 2012.
 As shown, the percentage ratio of the unaccounted for energy to the total energy purchased for FY 2011 was 4.4 percent.
 This is down from 5.7 percent in FY 2010.

-Table III-4 presents a re-creation of the Electric Division's Statement of Revenues, Expenses, and Changes in Unreserved Retained Earnings for the Electric Revenue Fund for FY 2009 through FY 2011.
-Net income was down slightly from FY 2010, totaling \$3.2 million in FY 2011.
-Increased charges for electric service and reduced operating expenses equated to \$2.9 million increase in net operating income for the year; however, operating transfers out resulted in an annual net income decrease.
-Annual operating transfers out totaled (\$8.9) million, the highest total for the past ten years.
+Table IV-4 presents a re-creation of the Electric Division's Statement of Revenues, Expenses, and Changes in Unreserved Retained Earnings for the Electric Revenue Fund for FY 2010 through FY 2012.
+Net income increased from FY 2011, totaling \$8.5 million in FY 2012.
+A reduction of \$12.5 million in operating expenses allowed for a \$4.1 million increase in net operating income for the year; however, operating transfers out resulted in an annual net income decrease.
+Annual operating transfers out totaled (\$7.9) million.